sosan/kubernetes/04_Build and Secure Networks in Google Cloud/02_Multiple_VPC_Networks.md

 Click **Check my progress** to verify your performed task.
 If you have successfully created firewall rules for managementnet network, you will see an assessment score.

-<ql-activity-tracking step="3">Create the firewall rules for managementnet</ql-activity-tracking>
+Create the firewall rules for managementnet

 ### Create the firewall rules for privatenet